Towards Building Multilingual Language Model for Medicine: Methodology

 where P and R represent Precision and Recall, respectively.
 Note that \(\text{ROUGE-N}\) emphasizes the Precision and Recall of n-grams, whereas \(\text{ROUGE-L}\) calculates the Precision and Recall based on the longest common subsequence (LCS).

-\textbf{BERT-score} utilizes the contextual embedding from a pretrained BERT to capture high-level semantic features, calculating the similarity between reference and candidate texts through cosine similarity.
+\textbf{BERT-score} utilizes the contextual embedding from a pre-trained BERT to capture high-level semantic features, calculating the similarity between reference and candidate texts through cosine similarity.
 The Recall is calculated as follows:

 where $\operatorname{idf}$ denotes inverse document frequency, enhancing the metric's sensitivity to rare but significant words.
 Here, $x_i$ and $\hat{\mathbf{x}}_j$ represent the embeddings of the $i$th token in the candidate text and the $j$th token in the reference text, respectively.
 Precision is computed similarly, and the F1 score is subsequently derived.
 In this paper, we employ a pre-trained multilingual BERT model to extract features without conducting baseline rescaling.